Welcome to PyTASER’s documentation!#

 Acknowledgements#

-Developed by Savyasanchi Aggarwal and Alex Ganose.
-Aron Walsh helped to design the project.
-Thanks to group members for their support, especially Seán Kavanagh, Youngwon Woo, Anahita Manchala and Liam Harnett-Caulfield.
+Developed by Savyasanchi Aggarwal, Seán Kavanagh, Lucas Verga, Youngwon Woo and Alex Ganose.
+Aron Walsh designed and led the project.
+Thanks to group members for their support, especially Anahita Manchala and Liam Harnett-Caulfield.